 I have always been a lover of children's books as well as an activist for social justice.
-I spent seven years in the children's publishing industry, working at Children's Book Press, Orchard Books and Lee & Low Books.
+I spent seven years in the children's publishing industry, working at Children's Book Press, Orchard Books and as a book editor Lee & Low Books.
 After that, I received my MA in Children's Literature from Roehampton University in England.
 I also got my MFA in Writing for Children and Young Adults at VCFA in Vermont.

 My first four years were at Children's Book Press in San Francisco (1994-98), a nonprofit publisher of multicultural and bilingual picture books.
 Some of the books I worked on included i see the rhythm, winner of the Coretta Scott King Award, In My Family, winner of the Américas Award, and From the Bellybutton of the Moon, winner of the Pura Belpré Award.

 Then I moved to New York City and became an Assistant Editor at Orchard Books, where I made my first editorial acquisition: Sammy and the Dinosaurs, a Children's Book of the Month Club selection.
-I then moved to Lee & Low Books as an editor (1999-2001) where I acquired and edited several books, including DeShawn Days, a Choice from the Cooperative Children's Book Center, Love to Langston, an NCTE Notable book, and The Pot that Juan Built, an ALA Notable book.
+I then moved to Lee & Low Books as a book editor (1999-2001) where I acquired and edited several books, including DeShawn Days, a Choice from the Cooperative Children's Book Center, Love to Langston, an NCTE Notable book, and The Pot that Juan Built, an ALA Notable book.

 In 2002 I received my MA in Children's Literature from Roehampton University in London.
 From 2009 until 2013 I was a lecturer in children's literature at Roehampton , where I taught Writing for Young People, and also wrote a new Distance Learning module on the subject.